nmfs-ost/noaa-fit-resources/_posts/2024-05-21-tool-quality-reviewer-docs.md

 # Review process overview

 A reviewer from the FIT committee is assigned to review a FIT tool.
-The review is checklist-based, meaning that a reviewer will used the information provided by a tool maintainer to determine if a tool meets each checkbox on the tool quality checklist.
+The review is checklist-based, meaning that a reviewer will use the information provided by a tool maintainer to determine if a tool meets each checkbox on the tool quality checklist.

-Before review begins, the FIT coordinator will fill out the [Basics checklist](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/basics).
+Before review begins, the FIT coordinator will fill out the [Basic checklist](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/basics).
 After the basics are completed, the FIT coordinator will assign a reviewer to complete the [documentation](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/documentation) and [tests](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/tool-quality-reviewer-checklist/tests) checklists.

 # Reviewer conflict of interest